Analog quantum chemistry simulation

-Quantum computers are expected to have an enormous impact in several areas of science, as they could tackle problems which are unsolvable with classical devices.
+Quantum computers are expected to have a significant impact in several areas of science, as they will be able to tackle problems which are intractable with classical devices.
 Particularly relevant are quantum many-body problems involving several systems interacting with each other according to the rules of Quantum Physics \cite{Feynman1982}.
-Among the most timely and significant ones are the so-called quantum chemistry problems, which generally imply obtaining the ground state energy of many electrons interacting with both the nuclei and among themselves through Coulomb interactions.
-The potential impact in fields like catalysis or drug industry has put the development and implementation of efficient algorithms at the forefront of quantum technology research~\cite{aspuru05a,Hastings2015,Wecker2014a,Kassal2011,Reiher2017}.
+Among the most timely and significant ones are quantum chemistry problems, which generally imply obtaining the ground state energy of many electrons interacting with both the nuclei and among themselves through Coulomb interactions.
+Current approaches to the simulation of chemistry problems with quantum computers follow the digital approach~\cite{Cao2019,McArdle2020,Kassal2011,Reiher2017}, in which one breaks the complete Hamiltonian in gates that are applied in a time dependent manner.

-While full-fledged quantum computers may be built in the future, the next generations will be limited in size and by the presence of errors~\cite{Preskill2018}.
 An alternative way to address quantum many-body problems is analog quantum simulation~\cite{cirac12a}.
 The idea is to use a well-controlled quantum system (the simulator) and engineer its interactions according to the Hamiltonian under investigation.
-This approach has already yielded results beyond what can be achieved in classical computers~\cite{trotzky12a,choi16a}.
+This approach has already addressed questions that the most advanced classical computers cannot compute~\cite{choi16a,trotzky12a,Greiner2002}.
 The key feature is that their interactions are either local or short-range, being ideally suited for the existing simulators.
 On the contrary, analog simulation of quantum chemistry requires engineering long-range (Coulomb) interactions between fermionic particles, and no system has been identified so far fulfilling such requirement.
-This is why current efforts concentrate in digital simulation~\cite{OMalley2016,Kandala2017,Lanyon2010}.
+This is why current efforts concentrate in digital simulation.